bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-04/index.md

-## Comparing many parameters: goodness of fit
+## Chi-square test for goodness of fit

 The tutorial wraps up with two case studies using election data.
 Here, you'll learn how to use a Chi-squared test to check goodness-of-fit.
 You'll study election results from Iran and Iowa and test if Benford's law applies to these datasets.